simonw/datasette-graphql/README.md

 ## Usage

-This sets up `/graphql` as a GraphQL endpoint for the first attached database.
+This plugin up `/graphql` as a GraphQL endpoint for the first attached database.

+### Querying for tables and columns

 Individual tables can be queried like this:
 ```grophql
 {
   repos {